oroinc/orocommerce/src/Oro/Bundle/ShoppingListBundle/Resources/doc/api_frontend/shopping_list_kit_item.md

 ### create

-Create a new shopping list kit item record.
+Create a new shopping list product kit item line item record.

 The created record is returned in the response.

+{@inheritdoc}

 **Note:** When an item is added to the default shopping list by using the string `default` as the shopping list ID and there is no a shopping list, it will be created automatically.